fw4spl-org/fw4spl-doc/Tutorials/src/Tuto01Basic.rst

         </extension>
     </plugin>

-``<requirement>`` lists the bundles that should be loaded before to launch the application: the bundle of registry or io service (see Requirements_)
+``<requirement>`` lists the bundles that should be loaded before launching the application: the bundle of registry or io service (see Requirements_)

 The ``::fwServices::registry::AppConfig`` extension defines the configuration of an application: